mjfernez/fhash/README.md

 The script is self contained and executable so Linux users can just use:

-`$./fhash.py sha2 -i "Hello, World!"`
+`$ ./fhash.py sha2 -i "Hello, World!"`

 Or if you don't like the .py on the end you can rename it with:

-`$mv fhash.py fhash`
+`$ mv fhash.py fhash`

-If you really like it and want to use it from anywhere on your system, copy it into your path:
+If you really like it and want to use it from anywhere on your system, copy it into your path (run as root):

-`$ sudo cp fhash.py /usr/bin/fhash`
+`# cp fhash.py /usr/bin/fhash`

 I haven't tested Windows yet, sorry!
 It probably works since I use relative path names, but I'm not 100% sure.
 Please make a pull request if you want to test that, it should be easy